Colin-b/pytest_httpx/README.md

 If this parameter is provided, `url` parameter must not contain any query parameter.

-All query parameters have to be provided.
+All query parameters have to be provided (as `str`).
 You can however use `unittest.mock.ANY` to do partial matching.

 ```python
 import httpx